 However, it’s not entirely hassle-free.
 With so many success stories fueling the interest in this market, the competition to sell online is high and growing, so it’s crucial you do your homework before jumping on board.

-Some of the other most commonly cited problems, such as finding the right suppliers, can be solved by integrating with existing eCommerce tools.
-With 2,000-plus, five-star reviews and a free starter plan, Oberlo is one of the most popular choices when it comes to importing products to your online store and managing inventory.
+Some of the other most commonly cited problems, such as finding the right suppliers, can be solved by integrating with existing ecommerce tools.
+With 2,000-plus, five-star reviews and a free Explorer plan, Oberlo is one of the most popular choices when it comes to importing products to your online store and managing inventory.

 How to Sell Online – Final Thoughts